material-components/material-components-web/packages/mdc-textfield/README.md

-`isFocused() => boolean` | Returns whether the input is focused `isRtl() => boolean` | Returns whether the direction of the root element is set to RTL `hasOutline() => boolean` | Returns whether there is an outline element `updateOutlinePath(labelWidth: number, isRtl: boolean) => void` | Updates the outline path to create a notch for the label element
+`isFocused() => boolean` | Returns whether the input is focused `isRtl() => boolean` | Returns whether the direction of the root element is set to RTL `hasOutline() => boolean` | Returns whether there is an outline element `notchOutline(labelWidth: number, isRtl: boolean) => void` | Updates the outline path to create a notch for the label element

 #### `MDCTextFieldAdapter.getNativeInput()`